raisariddhi/gig-table/evaluation/README.md

 ## Introduction

-This README.md document provides a comprehensive report on a usability study conducted to assess the effectiveness of www.GigTable.com.
+This README.md document provides a comprehensive report on a usability study conducted to assess the effectiveness of GigTable.
 The study aimed to evaluate the user experience by exploring six specific tasks across three participants.
 The assessment included error and success rates as well as qualitative data gathering.

 ## Methodology